How to Update DXF Author Metadata with GroupDocs.Metadata for Java

 metadata.save("YOUR_OUTPUT_DIRECTORY/OutputDxf");

-Now your DXF file contains the updated author information.
+Now your DXF file contains the updated author information and is ready for downstream processes.

 Common Issues and Solutions